suqaba/SuqabaUI/README.md

 Compiling
 ---------

-FreeCADxSuqaba requires several dependencies to correctly compile for development and production builds.
+SuqabaUI requires several dependencies to correctly compile for development and production builds.
 The following pages contain updated build instructions for their respective platforms: